paras1994a/Motion-Planning-For-Autonomous-Vehicles/README.md

 ### Behaviour Planning
 This module is supposed to take decisons about selecting an appropriate driving Maneuver based on the Car's immediate environment and actual driving Scenario in Simulation.
-Possible Maneuvers ata any given time are :
+Possible Maneuvers at any given time are :
 1. Follow Lane and drive at Cruise Speed
 2. Deaccelerating and Braking to Stop at Traffic Lights
 3. Remain Standstill until Traffic Light Turns Green.